On Thurston's Euler class one conjecture: Abstract

 \section{Abstract}

-In 1976, Thurston proved that taut foliations on closed hyperbolic 3--manifolds have Euler class of norm at most one, and conjectured that, conversely, any Euler class with norm equal to one is Euler class of a taut foliation.
-We construct counterexamples to this conjecture and suggest an alternative conjecture.
+In 1976, Thurston proved that taut foliations on closed hyperbolic 3-manifolds have Euler class of norm at most one, and conjectured that conversely, any integral second cohomology class with norm equal to one is the Euler class of a taut foliation.
+This is the first from a series of two papers that together give a negative answer to Thurston's conjecture.
+Here counterexamples have been constructed conditional on the fully marked surface theorem.
+In the second paper, joint with David Gabai, a proof of the fully marked surface theorem is given.